wizearchitect/prestashop/README.md

-# Welcome to Prestahop @wizeaechitect Git!
+# Welcome to Prestahop @github/wizeaechitect!